 In the private sector, Rosenbach worked as the Chief Security Officer for a large European telecommunications firm.
 He also led the cybersecurity practice of a global management consulting firm, advising the executives of Fortune 500 companies on strategic risk mitigation strategies.
 Rosenbach has applied his wide-ranging industry experience to the online course, Cybersecurity: Managing Risk in the Information Age.”

 Rosenbach is a former Army intelligence officer and Commander of a telecommunications intelligence unit.
 He has co-authored several books on national security.
-He was a Fulbright Scholar.
-He has a JD from Georgetown, an MPP from Harvard and is a proud graduate of Davidson College.
+He was a Fulbright fellow who conducted post-graduate research on privatization programs in Eastern Europe.
+He has a JD from Georgetown, an MPP from Harvard Kennedy School and is a proud graduate of Davidson College.

 Outside Professional Activities For Eric Rosenbach